insure logo

 Farmers Insurance$3,588 4382A9%49.85

-What company provides the cheapest home and auto bundles in Washington?
+What company offers the cheapest home and auto bundle in Washington?

-State Farm offers the biggest percentage discount if you bundle.
-PEMCO offers the cheapest rate overall if you bundle.
+State Farm provides the largest discount on premiums for bundled insurance, while PEMCO offers the lowest overall rate when you bundle.

 CompanyHome insurance premiumAuto insurance premiumPremium before BundlePremium after Bundle